 The researchers estimated air pollution from past and projected future wildfires in 561 western counties, and found that by mid-century more than 82 million people will experience “smoke waves,” or consecutive days with high air pollution related to fires.
+Also Surge in wildfires from climate change will increase air pollution and change a lot more in the area and enviorment.

 The regions likely to receive the highest exposure to wildfire smoke in the future include northern California, western Oregon, and the Great Plains.